 With inflation rising and government aid waning, personal bankruptcies may start to climb again soon.
 If you're facing bankruptcy, here's advice from experts.
 CNBC

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: Best is a riotous chief.
+VOA VIEW: Biden is causing a national security problem.

 VOA VIEW -- Is the opinion of "Voice of Americans", which is a private entity not affiliated in any way with the United States government or any of its agencies.
 The opinions expressed here, in whatever medium or format, are not necessarily the opinions of the ownership or advertisers of this web site - 0415.

 New Orleans, LA 70181

 Voice Of America

 The U.S. Senate repelled attempts to amend a $430 billion measure sought by President Joe Biden, as Democrats forged ahead with efforts to pass a bill aimed at controlling climate change and cutting prescription drug costs for the elderly.
 Dems will regret their rejected amendments when they are made public in November elections.